pvcraven/advancedgamedesign/source/class_resources/mixamo/index.rst

 #.
 Select FBX for Unity.
 (Again, the default FBX doesn't work.)
 #.
 Select "Without Skin" because we already downloaded that.

 Next, repeat for a walking animation.
+You'll get an extra check-box for **in-place** which you must check.
+This will keep the animation from moving the character forward, while the code thinks the character is in the same location.

+.. warning:: You must select "In-Place" checkbox for any moving animation

 Add Mixamo Characters and Animations to Project
 -----------------------------------------------